gvwilson/thirdbit/fiction/iffy/index.md

 they weren't wires—those would be too easy for a scanner to spot—but rather tiny fractalized patches of cells arranged in precisely the right way to make her a living antenna.

+<span id="2024-04-05-a"></span>

+And any antenna that could receive a signal could send one.

+It only took her a minute to find an opening in the hovercraft's systems.
+It took her another to find one that wasn't a trap, and another hour to convince herself that she was right.
+Fifteen years ago,
+just a few days after she had been born, a tech in Paddington South had replaced a reactor coolant pump with one salvaged from an Aussie submarine that had suffered a catastrophic loss of containment.
+(Her hand twitched as if swiping an app to toss aside the insurance reports and obituaries that thought called up.)
+The tech had cut corners to meet a deadline
+(another twitch dispelled performance reviews and der eventual dismissal).
+One of those corners had been a software shim to connect the monitor's century-old software to the hovercraft's merely elderly systems.

+She studied the code tangled around the hardware like nerves and veins around bones.
+The pump's core was dumber than a seagull: if she nudged it there and there and *there*, it would believe that the hovercraft's reactor was going critical and bypass its own safeties to try to prevent disaster.
+When the other pumps asked it what the hell it thought it was doing, the long-ago tech's shoddy work would let her persuade them that they had been ordered to shut down for maintenance.

+She smiled,
+not caring who might be watching through a hidden camera, then rolled on her side and brought her hand to her mouth as if to stifle a yawn.

+The metal button cover she had stolen was stronger than she had expected.
+For a moment she thought she might crack a tooth, but then it bent enough for her to bite down and flatten it.
+She spat the half-circle of metal with its two precious points back into her hand, rolled over again to cover the motion of slipping it back into her pocket, and *pushed* with her mind.

+Eleven point two meters away,
+a pump whirred into overdrive.
+Exactly three seconds later
+its partners queried it,
+compared the answers they received, and powered down.
+Iffy squelched the notifications they sent to the hovercraft's core moments before they would have set off an alarm.
+*Sleep well,* she thought giddily.
+She had never ridden a high-speed multi-ton atomic bomb before.
+She wondered how many people had, and how many of them had lived to tell the tale.

 </section>